folkzb/magalu/mgc/cli/RUNNING.md

 ./mgc config get --key=region
 ```

+Configurations can be stored in the configuration file or in environment variables.
+The `config set`
+command saves the key value pair in the file.
+The `config get` command will ALWAYS check if there's
+a environment variable set with the `MGC_` prefix first.
+This means that if there's a `foo` key in
+the file and a `MGC_FOO` environment variable set, `config get --key foo` will return the environment
+variable value.

 > **NOTE:**
 > The file `cli.yaml` is saved at a sub-folder `mgc` of
 > `$XDG_CONFIG_HOME` (on Unix, defaults to `$HOME/.config`)
 > or `%AppData%` (on Windows).

+> **NOTE:**
+> Case sensitivity is not supported for environment variables.
+This means
+> if one stored a configuration object in an environment variable it would
+> be case insensitive.
+Thus, it is recommended to save complex configurations
+> in the configuration file using the `config set` command.

 ## Logging